No Common Allergens

 Why change to WH dog food

-Like you, your dog gets fed up of always eating the same thing over, and over, and over, again... for ever.
-They also tend to develop some intolerance to common allergens or proteins when exposed too much to the same thing.
-Try something new and give him different proteins once in a while!
+Like you, your dog gets fed up of always eating the same thing over, and over, and over again...
+They also tend to develop intolerances to proteins and other ingredients when exposed to them too often.
+Try something new and offer your pup a variety of different and new proteins!
+What's more, just like our hundreds of happy customers, your dog will love it!

 Simple & Worry Free